WZBB

 WZBB (99.9 FM) is a Country-formatted radio station licensed to Stanleytown, Virginia, serving the Rocky Mount/Martinsville area.
-WZBB is owned and operated by Turner Media Group, Inc.
+WZBB is owned and operated by Turner Media Group, Inc. It is an Affiliate with the Motor Racing Network & the Performance Racing Network airing its NASCAR Cup Series races on weekends.

 History

 The station first took the callsign WZBB on February 15, 1989, and officially launched a month later in March.
 For two and a half years, the station would carry an Adult Contemporary format, branded as "B-99.9".
 At midnight on December 31, 1991, WZBB switched to Country, keeping the "B-99.9" branding, and using the slogan "Today's Hot Country".
 In October 2006, the branding was changed to "Super Country 99.9; The Greatest Hits of All Time".
 On March 1, 2019, the station reverted to its original branding, "B-99.9; Southern Virginia's Country Station".